Fallenhh/fallen.moe/posts/code.md

 export -f convert_file

 # Get number of CPU cores
+# 14 for M4 pro MBP, use nproc for linux
 num_cores=14

 # Find all FLAC files and process them in parallel